JanssenProject/jans/docs/cedarling/integrations/postgres.md

 check (`CREATE EXTENSION`, catalog tables present, core functions registered).
 Pass `--skip-health` to skip the database check.

-Point `PG_CONFIG` / `PATH` at the Postgres instance you want to extend when several majors are installed locally.
+When `pg_config` is not on `$PATH`, the script resolves the pgrx-managed Postgres for `PG_VERSION` via `cargo pgrx info pg-config`.
+To install into a system Postgres instead, set `PG_CONFIG` (for example `/usr/lib/postgresql/17/bin/pg_config`).
 Re-run once per major you support — the extension must be compiled against the exact server version it will load into.

 To produce the same tarball layout CI publishes: